A Lasting Change

 I worked on fundraising and event management for Andrew’s Army for the past two years, raising a total of over $12,000.

-As the Director of Philanthropy, I organized and managed the fundraising events for 2 years in a row, raising a total of $20,000.
+As the Director of Philanthropy, I organized and managed the fundraising events for two years in a row, raising a total of $20,000.

 March of Dimes